elotroalex/record/_chapters/01-nebula.md

 Except for the actual text, all the relevant material evidence is detailed and organized in a series of codicological tables below.[^fn15] All of the rows in the tables, except for the headers, represent a page.
 These are organized from top to bottom in the order in which they are found today in Saint-Dié des Vosges—what we could call for brevity's sake, *the Saint-Dié witness*.
 This order also corresponds to the pagination scheme labeled `Page`.

 The first table ([table a]({{site.baseurl}}/fragiles/table-a/)), lists the support materials used for the typescript.
-I recognize a total of five—or four depending on how you look at it—different types of paper in the 108 loose sheets of the Saint-Dié witness.
+I recognize a total of five different types of paper—four if you ignore size—in the 108 loose sheets of the Saint-Dié witness.
 I distinguish these under the heading `Paper` as `atemoya`, `atemoya+`, `batata`, `coco` and `durian`.
 The most common type is `atemoya`, thin, of a yellowing white hue (21.6 x 28 cm).
 Those pages marked `atemoya+` have sheets of the same material as `atemoya`, except they are a few milimeters larger lengthwise. `batata` and `coco` belong to two self-contained segments in Act 1. batata is thin and pink (21.6 x 27.8 cm).
 The twenty leaves made of this paper are only found towards the beginning of the play as it stands now. `coco` follows `batata` in the current pagination, and is thin and white with a light blue tint (21 x 27 cm).
 Last, but not least, `durian` seems to have been introduced at a late stage of composition, and mostly appears in revisions made to Act 2.
 This paper is thick white and also yellowing, at times with rough-hewn edges, indicating the leaves came from a larger sheet.
 (22.4 x 28 and 21.6 x 28 cm).

 {% include image.html
     img="fig-a.jpg"